raziell74/lender411_codechallenge/README.md

 When pulling the code please remember to run ```artisan passport:install``` after you run the migrations.
 This will generate the API keys for authentication because they are not included in the migration seeds.

+## Frontend API Token Management

+If you access the project through a browser you can login with the following credintials to create and manage OAuth Passport tokens.

+**User Email**: jordan@lender411.com (It's important to visualize your goals) **Password**: secret

 ## Challenge Parameters

 ### Create a REST API using the Laravel PHP framework to model sports teams and their players.